SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Be involved in the migration from the start, not brought in at the end to maintain someone else's decisions

-* Build skills and familiarity with Agentforce Nonprofit before go-live
+* Build skills and familiarity with Nonprofit Cloud before go-live

 * End up with a system that is documented, sustainable, and manageable with available resources